Sunset at waterfall

 Advertising

-What's the best time to go?
+What's the best time to visit Kakadu?

-If you like cooler weather and low humidity head north from mid-June to mid-August in Wurrkeng, the cold weather season.
+If you like cooler weather and low humidity, head north from mid-June to mid-August in Wurrkeng, the cold weather season.
 While the rest of Australia is gripped by big-time winter shivers, Kakadu is still balmy, with daily temps averaging 30 degrees by day and 17 degrees by night.
 The floodplains are dry, visitor sites are open for business, and bird lovers can see thousands of rare water birds frolicking in the shrinking billabongs.

 Make this your first stop before plunging into the wilds of the national park.
 Kakadu is a pretty massive place, so getting the ropes before tackling it head-on is a good idea.
-Located off the Kakadu Highway in Jabiru, this is an excellent place to refresh after a long highway drive, with lush greenery and a café welcome sights for weary travellers.
+Located off the Kakadu Highway in Jabiru, this is an excellent place to refresh after a long highway drive, with lush greenery and a café – a welcome sight for weary travellers.
 Head into the gorgeous visitor’s centre to chat with the friendly staff, get an idea of where you’d like to go on your trip, and wander through the very cool resident museum, where you can squiz a crocodile skeleton and a giant olive python (spoiler: not a live one).

 Time Out tip: You’ll also need to buy national park pass before entering Kakadu, which you can grab at Bowali Visitor Centre.